terranexum/EMiTS/README.md

 ### For information:

 Information is not included in the general form of the EMiTS metric, though if it were to be included, it would reside in the denominator.
-That is because to optimize the exchange of information, the least data needs to be exchanged over the shortest amount of time possible to result in the desired outcome.
-Information is what is exchanged during any act of communication, whether spoken, written, typed, drawn, or gestured.
+That is because to optimize the exchange of information, the least data needs to be exchanged over the shortest amount of time possible needed to achieve the desired outcome.
+This is easily understood: brevity is more efficient than verbosity, and one-page summaries are more efficient than thousand-page reports if the same outcome can be achieved.
+Information is what is exchanged during any act of communication, whether spoken, written, typed, drawn, gestured, or otherwise communicated.
 The exchange of information already requires the expression of all four EMiTS variables to account for the expenditure of energy, the reconfiguration of mass or energy to represent that information, requires storage over space, and requires some amount of time to take place.
 Thus when valuing information, the same expression can be used for the EMiTS metric as when it is used for valuing any physical product or service.

 # Theory